openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 ####  To contribute a resource for moderation
-1. Open a browser and enter your EQUELLA URL (e.g. http://equella.myinstitution.edu).
+1. Open a browser and enter your openEQUELLA URL (e.g. http://equella.myinstitution.edu).
-2. Log in to EQUELLA.
+2. Log in to openEQUELLA.
 3. Select Contribute from the navigation menu.
 The Contribute page displays.
 4. Select the required collection from the list (e.g. Documentation).
 The contribution wizard displays for the selected collection.
 5. Enter the relevant metadata to complete the About page of the wizard.
 Add required attachments.